Danskydan/Hilltop/README.md

 # Hilltop

-Hilltop is text-based, general-purpose programming language and model that borrows concepts from spreadsheet programming.
+Hilltop is a text-based, general-purpose programming language and model that borrows concepts from spreadsheet programming.

 A Hilltop application is described as a hierarchy of typed cells and cell attributes.
 Child cells have a ‘.’ prefix, and cell attributes have a ‘:’ prefix.
 Literal values are color-highlighted.